 If you are fine to embrace slow and responsible travel in Ladakh, and wish to stay longer in Leh, you can easily work on the weekdays (step out to explore nearby places in the evenings) and plan your trips over the weekend.
 Leh is a good option to consider for a workation.

-If you’ve been planning to travel to Leh or have any questions/doubts about traveling to Ladakh, drop a comment below.
+If you’ve been planning to travel to Leh or have any questions/doubts about travelling to Ladakh, drop a comment below.
 And in case you’ve already visited this gorgeous land, please do share your experience with me 🙂